Times New Roman: Titling

-Monotype also created some caps-only 'titling' designs to match Times New Roman itself, which was intended for body text.
+Monotype created some caps-only titling designs to match Times New Roman itself.
 These are not sold by Monotype in digital format, although Linotype's Times Eighteen in the same style (see below) is.

 Times Hever Titling

 An elegant titling caps design, quite different from Times New Roman with a Caslon-style A (with a serif at top left of the letter, suggesting a stroke written with a quill) and old-style C and W; Tracy suggests Monotype's previous Poliphilus design as an influence.
 Named after Hever Castle, the home of the Times owner Lord Astor and designed early on, it was used by the Times for headings in the lighter sections such as society pages, arts and fashion.
 It has not been digitised.

 Times Wide (1938, series 427)

 A variant intended for book printing, avoiding the slight condensation of the original Times New Roman.
 Although it was popular in the metal type period for book printing, it was apparently never digitised.
 Monotype also created a version, series 627, with long descenders more appropriate to classic book typography.
 Optional text figures were also available.